denten-books/plain-text/3-format.md

 my system.
 Thick content accounts for the disparity between plain text and fancy text, the latter defined as "text representation consisting of plain text plus added information" [@unicode_consortium_unicode_1990].
-The explication of thick content requires thick description.
+The explication of thick content requires thick description, replete with technical detail which acquires metaphysical significance.

 [^ln3-space]: Ten bytes for the letters and one byte for the space character.